orontee/taranis/README.md

 rate limited.
 A custom API key can be specified through the "Parameters…" menu item (See [OpenWeather](https://openweathermap.org) for instructions on how to register and generate API keys).

+Another parameter allows to enable/disable generation of a shutdown logo.
+Instructions are given in [Desktop integration](./docs/desktop_integration.md#shutdown-logo) on how to setup the device to effectively display this logo on power off.

 ## Contributing